 Organic foods are becoming more common up here (thankfully), but they’re still outrageously expensive in the supermarkets.
 And I seriously question the quality of some of these items.

-We just discovered Aldi last year when one opened about an hour and a half away from us.
-I was extremely impressed with the selection of natural and organic products, including Kerry Gold Butter and grass-fed meats!
+Though I don’t go often, I am extremely impressed with the selection of natural and organic products, including Kerry Gold Butter and grass-fed meats!
 Aldi ALWAYS has the most affordable avocados, too.

 So, I don’t go to Aldi every time I go to town; but I do try to stop in there every couple of months.
 I will buy non-organic produce, like avocados, bananas, and pineapples, from Aldi.
 They typically have organic spinach, oranges, and carrots, but I don’t go to Aldi for those specific items.

 Aldi is one of those places I go when I have time, but I rarely make a special trip for anything.

 As much as I would LOVE for all of our food to come from local businesses and farmers, we just aren’t there yet.
 Or our community’s not there yet.
 Or we live in northeastern Minnesota, and maybe we’ll never be there…